CompuCell3D/PythonScriptingManual/docs/chemotaxis_plugin.rst

     </Plugin>

-Notice that this only requires small change in line where you previously specified only lambda.
+Notice that this only requires a small change in line where you previously specified only lambda.

 .. code-block:: xml